 City of Women is a prime work of scholarship, the first full-scale work by a major new voice in the fields of American and urban history.

-CHRISTINE STANSELL is the Stein-Freiler Distinguished Professor of History at the University of Chicago.
-Her previous books include American Moderns: Bohemian New York and the Creation of a New Century and City of Women: Sex and Class in New York 1789–1860.
-She writes widely… More about Christine Stansell
+Christine Stansell is the Stein-Freiler Distinguished Professor of History at the University of Chicago.
+Her books include The Feminist Promise: 1792 to the Present, American Moderns: Bohemian New York and the Creation of a New Century, and City of Women: Sex and Class… More about Christine Stansell

 Ebook | $16.99